 Allow the leather to dry naturally, and then apply leather conditioner as described above.
 The leather conditioner will counteract any drying caused by the rubbing alcohol.

 Red wine is the most notorious source of permanent stains on leather handbags.
 The first step is to determine if your leather purse is constructed of finished or unfinished leather.
 Full grain leather is typically the only type of unfinished leather, but to confirm, you can sprinkle a few drops of water onto the surface.
 If the drops are absorbed by the leather, it is unfinished.
 In this case, you will need the service of a professional.

 If you’re working with finished leather, wine stain removal is potentially a DIY job.
 Dark stains from things like red wine can be addressed with a homemade paste of one part cream of tartar to one part lemon juice.

 Apply the paste to the stain and let it sit for ten minutes.
 Remove the paste with a damp cloth.
 If residue remains, add some mild soap or leather cleaner to the damp cloth and wipe down the area again.

 Allow leather to dry naturally; then, apply leather conditioner.

+Removing stains from leather can be tricky.
 As we mentioned above, always treat stains as soon as possible.
 And we cannot re-state it enough: always spot test.
 If your spot test doesn’t give you a safe result, or if you’re dealing with a large or particularly difficult stain, it will be worth your time and money to take your leather bag to a professional leather cleaner for stain removal as soon as possible.